Gruesome find on Bronx McDonald's rooftop: Man's body found wrapped in plastic bag

-BRONX (WABC) -- Police made a grisly discovery on the roof of a McDonald's restaurant in the Bronx Wednesday.
+BRONX (WABC) -- Investigators responded to a call early Wednesday and found human remains on the roof of a McDonald's in the Bronx.

-Police say they responded to a 911 call just before 6 a.m. about an unconscious person on the roof of the McDonald's on East 149th Street.
+The body was partially wrapped in a plastic bag with a U-Haul blanket thrown over it, police said.

-When they arrived, they found a man wrapped in a plastic bag.
-He was pronounced dead at the scene.
+The McDonald's closed at East 149 Street next to Lincoln Hospital as customers coming for a meal learned the news.

 A maintenance worker apparently found the man's body and called police.

-It was wrapped in a plastic bag, with a heavy U-Haul blanket on top of it.
+How the victim got there and the identity of the victim remain among the many unanswered questions.

-The investigation is ongoing and the Medical Examiner will determine the cause of death.
+The Medical Examiner will determine the cause of death.

 RELATED: Dismembered body found in Lower East Side apartment